Experts say COVID-19 cases don’t tell whole story - NewsBreak

 “This is the new normal,” said Leana Wen, a public health professor at George Washington University and former Baltimore health commissioner.
 “This is what we will have to accept as we transition from the emergency of COVID-19 to living with it as part of the new normal.”

-David Dowdy, an epidemiologist at Johns Hopkins Bloomberg School of Public Health, said that Americans all need to shift to focus on hospitalizations over cases as we enter into another year of the pandemic.CDC to shorten recommended COVID-19 quarantine days
+David Dowdy, an epidemiologist at Johns Hopkins Bloomberg School of Public Health, said that Americans all need to shift to focus on hospitalizations over cases as we enter into another year of the pandemic.CDC shortens isolation time for asymptomatic COVID-19 to five days

 “I think that we need to start training ourselves to look, first of all, at hospitalizations.
 I think hospitalizations are a real-time indicator of how serious things are,” he said.